 It is probably not too surprising that chai is an absolute essential ritual for my fall and winter mornings.
-With its ability to warm my body and soothe my soul, I have been an avid chai drinker for many years.
-However, I am extremely sensitive to caffeine, and although I may partake on special occasions, it is definitely not good for my super-sensitive Vata, especially during this Vata predominant time of year.
-Luckily there are several herbal tea options that make chai equally as delicious and even more calming on these cool, dry, and windy days.
+With its ability to warm the body and soothe the soul, I have been an avid chai drinker for many years.
+However, I am extremely sensitive to caffeine, and although I may partake on special occasions, it is definitely not good for my super-sensitive Vata, especially during this Vata-provoking time of year.
+Luckily there are several herbal tea options that make chai equally as delicious and even more calming on these cold, cold days.

-This particular chai recipe is made using red rooibus tea as a caffeine-free base and many warming Ayurvedic kitchen spices.
+This particular chai recipe uses red rooibos tea as a caffeine-free base to complement many warming (and delicious!)
+Ayurvedic kitchen spices.
 It offers multiple options for milk to fit your dietary needs, is loaded with antioxidants, and carries a wide range of health benefits.
-Drinking this tea during the cooler months will keep the digestion strong, increase the metabolism, stimulate the circulation, and boost the immune system throughout.
+Drinking this tea during the cooler months will keep your digestion strong, increase your metabolism, stimulate your circulation, awaken your mind, and boost your immune system throughout.

 Caffeine-Free Rooibos Chai Recipe